Bright Star by John Keats Analysis

 Why does Robert Frost often write in blank verse?

-“Choose Something like a Star” by Robert Frost Analysis
+“Choose Something Like a Star” by Robert Frost Analysis